darknight2590/QBCore-Admin-Panel/README.md

 - Manage everything about someone's characters
 - Kick players on the server from the admin panel
 - Manage all police departments/gangs on the panel
+- A Leaderboards where you can view who has most bank/cash etc etc
 - Manage all vehicles on the server
 - Can edit license plates on vehicles
 - Able to manage the "permissions" table.
 Giving people permissions in game from the panel